blockchain-unica/rosetta-smart-contracts/contracts/storage/README.md

-The contract Storage allows a user to store insiede the blockchain two typologies of dynamic size data: a byte sequence and a string.
+The contract Storage allows a user to store inside the blockchain two typologies of dynamic size data: a byte sequence and a string.